 - 1. In compliance with the applicable provisions of HIPAA; and - 2.
 Due to a HIPAA-compliant authorization, the Member has completed to allow the Employer access to the Member's PHI; or - 3.
 Consistent with the HIPAA privacy protections that are contained in the Employer's group health plan documents, as certified in writing to Providence Health Plan by the Employer.
-The details of this required certification can be reviewed at https://healthplans.providence.org/about-us/privacy-notices-policies/protected-health-information-and-your-employer/.
+The details of this required certification can be reviewed atProvidenceHealthPlan.com/nopp.